smartinec/aws-linux-system-tools/README.md

   - DiskSpaceUtilization
   - LoadAverage
   - NetworkConnections

+If the ``statfile`` argument is provided, an additional set of metrics are reported:

+  - User:    Normal processes executing in user mode
+  - Nice:    Niced processes executing in user mode
+  - System:  Processes executing in kernel mode
+  - Idle:    Twiddling thumbs
+  - Blocked: Waiting for I/O to complete
+  - Irq:     Servicing interrupts
+  - SoftIrq: Servicing softirqs
+  - Steal:   Virtual CPU steal

 Each metric is reported with respect to both the instance id and the image id, the latter providing aggregate numbers for all instances